‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in present. Let’s see how to use ‘have’ in a sentence.

 - relationships

-- the action to do in present
+- the action to do in the present

-- action completed in present
+- action completed in the present

-Formation of sentence
+Formation of a sentence using ‘have’

 Here are some examples.
+The formation is as above.

-Let’s have a look-
+Have a look-

 - I have a book with pictures.